 Requirement: 8 credit hours

 This certificate program is structured around four crucial discipleship habits: personal devotions, Bible study skills, relationships, and ministry.
 This program focuses on the character development of the disciple.
 Intensive discipleship (being) plus foundational Bible and theological input (knowing) lead to ministry (doing).
 Each believer has gifts, talents and skills that are to be used in the Kingdom of God.
 Through this program, maturing disciples find their places in the Body of Christ, in which they can serve the Lord with joy and effectiveness.

-MIN101 - Spiritual Growth: Following Jesus in Committed Service (2 hours)
+MIN101 - Discipleship 1: Following Jesus in Committed Service (2 hours)

 This course highlights the formation of basic skills and attitudes which characterize a disciple of Jesus Christ; i.e., devotional habits, personal Bible studies, the function of prayer in the life of a disciple, how to effectively witness, plus biblical attitudes toward others and oneself.